propagatorgr/Raspberry-Pi-Translation-Guide/Tools/Crowdin.md

 ![screenshot](images/Crowdin_progress_blue.png)

 + You can review a file by opening it in Proofreading Mode: click on the three dots located to the right of the file’s progress bar, and select **Open in Proofreading Mode**.
+Please note that `.png`, `.gif` and `.sb2` files cannot be opened in proofreading mode so please click on `Translate` to review them.

 ![screenshot](images/Crowdin_proofreading.png)